Jim Rohn on "What does success mean?"

 You’ve got to develop the skills.

-He talked about personal development: become good communicator, learn to use your own language.
+He talked about personal development: become a good communicator, learn to use your own language.

 He talked about the management of time.